I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_bdcb_image_information.md

 </tr>
 </table>

-`ImageHashLength`

-The length of data pointed to by the <b>ImageHash</b> member.

-`ImageName`

-The name of the boot-start driver's binary image.

-`RegistryPath`

-The path in the registry where the boot-start driver is registered.

 `ThumbprintHashAlgorithm`

 The algorithm of the certificate thumbprint.
 This member should be ignored if <b>CertificateThumbprint</b> is NULL.

+`ImageHashLength`

+The length of data pointed to by the <b>ImageHash</b> member.

+`CertificateThumbprintLength`

+The length of data pointed to by the <b>CertificateThumbprint</b> member.

 ## Requirements